 Even the landscape around the cottages has been transformed into how it once would have been.
 It features a little meadow of grass and wildflowers, and an orchard of apple and pear trees, whose fruits the Kinver cave dwellers would have made into jam.
 Just in front of the houses, you’ll see a little hillside allotment where peas, pumpkins and cabbages are growing, similar to the one created hundreds of years ago by the farm labourers, hawkers and gamekeepers who lived here self-sufficiently.

-It’s thought the first inhabitants stumbled on it in the early 17th century, though official records date from 1777. appearing in a book with a very long-winded title, Letters on the Beauties of Hagley, Envil and The Leasowes with critical remarks and Observations on the Modern Taste in Gardening, by Joseph Healey, who discovers the homes after getting caught in a thunderstorm.
+At one point, these cave homes were home to 44 people – around 11 families – until the 1960s when residents were persuaded to swap their caves for local council housing, leaving their legacy behind.
+It’s thought the first inhabitants stumbled on it in the early 17th century, though official records date from 1777, appearing in a book with a very long-winded title, Letters on the Beauties of Hagley, Envil and The Leasowes with critical remarks and Observations on the Modern Taste in Gardening, by Joseph Healey, who discovers the homes after getting caught in a thunderstorm.

 He describes the homes as well-furnished, “curious, warm and commodious and the garden extremely pretty”.
 Joseph also notes that the residents had access to water and were extremely welcoming, and proud of their homes, delighted even to recount the stories of their ancestors who had built them.

-Find out more here.
+Find out more about visiting the Kinver Edge Rock Houses here.